-NBA Rumors: Kobe Bryant Reveals The Only Reason LeBron James Joins L.A.
+NBA Rumors: Kobe Bryant Reveals The Only Reason LeBron James Joined L.A.
 Lakers

 — USA TODAY Sports (@usatodaysports) August 25, 2018

-It is easy to understand why most people still don’t see the Lakers as a legitimate title contender despite the acquisition of the best basketball player on the planet.
+It is easy to understand why most people still don’t see the Lakers as a legitimate title contender despite the acquisition of the James.
 In the modern NBA, teams need at least three superstars on their roster to have a strong chance of bringing home the Larry O’Brien Trophy.
-That’s the major reason why LeBron James managed to find success in his previous stints with the Miami Heat and the Cleveland Cavaliers where he played alongside other NBA superstars like Kyrie Irving, Kevin Love, Dwyane Wade, and Chris Bosh.
+That’s the major reason why LeBron James managed to find success in his previous stints with the Miami Heat and the Cleveland Cavaliers, where he played alongside other NBA superstars like Kyrie Irving, Kevin Love, Dwyane Wade, and Chris Bosh.

 However, it is highly unlikely that Magic Johnson and Rob Pelinka will just sit back and relax once they see James and the Lakers struggling in the 2018-19 NBA season.
 Aside from their plan to pursue another superstar in the 2019 NBA free agency, the Lakers also have a plethora of trade assets to engage in a blockbuster deal before the February NBA trade deadline.